The Move

 What this looks like for a real bistro

 A diner complains the table waited 25 minutes and the food came out cold.
-The owner replies publicly: “You’re right, a 25-minute wait for a cold plate isn’t okay, and I’m sorry.
-I’d like to make it right, would you email me at hello@…?”
+The owner replies publicly: "You're right, a 25-minute wait for a cold plate isn't okay, and I'm sorry.
+I'd love to make it right, would you email me at hello@…?"
 Then they comp the next visit.
 The next reader sees an owner who owns mistakes.
+That "you're right about the specific thing" line is the whole move.
+Admitting one concrete fault reads as honest and disarms everyone watching.
+Vague non-apologies do the opposite.

 You're done when